On the Relativity in Configuration Space: A Renewed Physics In Sight: Conclusion

-The notion of configuration space has as well been considered by Barbour\,\ci{Barbour}.
-In those works matter configurations have been described in the intrinsic terms, without recourse to an embedding space or spacetime, therefore usage of coordinates has been avoided.
+Very relevant for understanding the role of configuration space and related concepts, that go far beyond the standard physical thought, are works by Barbour\,\ci{Barbour} and Anderson\,\ci{AndersonConfig} .
+In those works, matter configurations have been described in the intrinsic terms, without recourse to an embedding space or spacetime, therefore usage of coordinates has been avoided.
 Also in our approach every possible matter configuration is represented as a point in a configuration space.
 But, following general relativity, we adopt the view that to points of ${\cal C}$ we can assign arbitrary coordinates.
 And, like ``house numbers'', the set of coordinates assigned to a point in ${\cal C}$ can be changed into another set of coordinates.
 So our approach retains the crucial feature of general relativity, such as diffeomorphism invariance and background independence.

 {

 }